You are here:

 - OU3 Argo Smelter

-OU1 focuses on residential soils and includes all or parts of the following north Denver neighborhoods: Cole, Clayton, Swansea, Elyria and a small section of Curtis Park.
-The EPA and the CDPHE began investigating these residential yards in 1998 to determine if arsenic, lead, cadmium or zinc residues from past smelting operations posed a potential threat to the health of residents.
+OU1 focuses on residential soils and includes more than 4,500 residential properties across four square miles in all or part of the following north Denver neighborhoods: Cole, Clayton, Swansea/Elyria, southwest Globeville, and a small section of northern Curtis Park.
+EPA and CDPHE began investigating these residential yards in 1998 to determine if arsenic, lead, cadmium or zinc residues from past smelting operations posed a potential threat to the health of residents.
 The investigation showed that lead and arsenic were the heavy metals of concern and sampling results showed elevated lead and arsenic concentrations in some yards.
 A large-scale residential soils investigation ensued.

-During the investigation, which began in the summer of 2000, the EPA took 30 soil samples at each of the residential yards sampled within the VB/I-70 site boundaries.
-In May 2002, the EPA released a proposed plan outlining its preferred cleanup option.
-Due to extensive public comments requesting the EPA to lower the soil concentration cleanup levels, the EPA developed a new cleanup alternative.
+In May 2002, EPA released a proposed plan outlining its preferred cleanup option.
+Due to extensive public comments requesting EPA to lower the soil concentration cleanup levels, EPA developed a new cleanup alternative.
 This alternative proposed to clean up soils that exceeded lead concentrations of 400 ppm (parts per million) or arsenic concentrations of 70 ppm.
 A revised proposed plan, which included this alternative, was issued for public review in May 2003.
-A Record of Decision (ROD) detailing the EPA's final cleanup decision was issued on September 25, 2003.
+A Record of Decision (ROD) detailing this alternative as EPA's final cleanup decision was issued on September 25, 2003.
 The ROD included a Responsiveness Summary of the public comments received.

-This Superfund project also included innovative features such as a unique lead paint abatement program and a community-based Community Health Program.
+EPA also included other features as part of the VB/I-70 residential cleanup, such as a lead paint abatement program and a community-based Community Health Program.
 The Community Health Program was intended to raise awareness in the community about lead and arsenic hazards and was designed to complement the soil cleanups.
 The Community Health Program was a unique program designed by local, federal and state government representatives and committed community leaders.
-The City of Denver administered the program, which included door-to-door visits from community members trained to provide education to area residents on the hazards of lead, arsenic and a range of other environmentally-related topics.
+The City of Denver administered the program, which included door-to-door visits from community members trained to become Community Health Workers and provided education to area residents on the hazards of lead, arsenic and a range of other environmentally-related topics.
 The program provided opportunities for parents to have their children tested for lead or arsenic exposure.
 The Community Health Program concluded in 2008.

-In 2009, the EPA conducted a five-year review of the remedy at VB/I-70.
-Based on the results of its review, the EPA determined that the remedy at OU1 was not protective of human health because there were still approximately 180 properties where the EPA was never able to gain access from the property owner to either sample or clean up.
-The five-year review report recommended implementing institutional controls at the remaining properties to ensure the remedy was protective for every property.
-Institutional controls are administrative or legal controls that help reduce the likelihood for human exposure to contamination.
-The EPA determined that as many as 50 percent of the properties had changed owners since the previous sampling and cleanup effort had ended in 2006.
-The EPA recognized that it would be unjust to place institutional controls on properties at which the owners were new and would not have had the opportunity during the earlier remedial action to give the EPA access to sample or clean up their property.
-As a result, in 2012 and 2013, the EPA embarked on a renewed outreach effort to all of the approximately 180 remaining properties, whether they had new owners or not, giving the property owners another chance to have their property either sampled or cleaned up.
-The EPA’s outreach efforts resulted in about 75 new access agreements received in 2012/2013.
-Of those, the EPA identified approximately 15 properties that will require cleanup, to be conducted this summer.
-Still, despite various attempts, about 100 properties remain with potential or known contamination because the property owners have failed to respond to or have denied the EPA requests for access.
-The property owners who fail to respond to or who deny this final opportunity will be subject to institutional controls on their property, as described in the Land Use Controls and Other Institutional Controls section below.
+In 2009, EPA conducted a standard five-year review of the remedy at VB/I-70.
+The review determined that the remedy at OU1 was not protective of human health because there were still approximately 180 properties where EPA was never able to gain access from the property owner to either sample or clean up.
+The five-year review report recommended implementing institutional controls to protect current and future residents from the possible or known soil contamination at those properties.
+Property records revealed that as many as 50 percent of the properties had changed owners since the previous sampling and cleanup effort had ended in 2006.
+EPA therefore recognized that it would be unjust to place institutional controls on properties at which the owners were new and would not have had the opportunity during the earlier remedial action to give EPA access to sample or clean up their property.
+As a result, in 2012 -2014, EPA embarked on a renewed outreach effort to all of the approximately 180 remaining properties, whether they had new owners or not, giving those property owners another chance to have their property either sampled or cleaned up.
+EPA’s outreach efforts resulted in about 100 new access agreements received.
+Of those, EPA identified approximately 25 properties that required cleanup.
+These additional properties were cleaned up in 2013 and 2014.

 Community involvement plays an important role in the Superfund process.
 The EPA uses a number of different tools and resources to promote effective, on-going, meaningful community involvement.
 The goals of the Superfund community involvement program are to: